 My group was led by Tiziano, a young local who’d lived in the area all his life.
 The teaching was excellent.
 Over the week, we graduated from very gentle slopes, to an easy red and on the last day, we even skied down part of the 3,000m glacier overlooking the town.

 In a presentation ceremony on the last day, the ski instructors gave us all booklets showing which skills we’d mastered.
 The children received medals.
-My daughter, who isn’t the most sporty individual yet, was so proud of hers (as were we!).
+My daughter was so proud of hers (as were we!).

 If you’d like to read more about our time at Passo Tonale, check out my post on the Grand Hotel Paradiso.
 There’s more on Crystal’s Kids Club here and on Passo Tonale and the Pontedilegno-Tonale ski area here.
-In the meantime, here’s a video with some highlights from our trip.
+And here’s a video with some highlights from our trip.

 Check out these other posts I’ve written about Passo Tonale:

-Family holiday deals to Passo Tonale are available on the Crystal Ski website.
+Family ski holidays to Passo Tonale, and other family ski resorts, are available on the Crystal Ski website.
 We were sent to the resort on a press trip for the purpose of this post.
 All views are my own.

 Pin for later: